 Dr Wong is a Gastroenterologist with sub-specialty interest in reflux and swallowing disorders, Irritable Bowel Syndrome (IBS), gut microbiota, chronic constipation and diarrhoea, as well as colon cancer screening.
 He also serves as Associate Professor (Adjunct) at NUS and Visiting Consultant at NUH.

 Dr Wong obtained his MBBS (NUS) and served full-time in the public sector for nearly 2 decades, culminating as a Senior Consultant and Associate Professor.
 He is a Fellow of the Academy of Medicine (Singapore) and Fellow of the Royal College of Physicians (Edinburgh).
 Recognized internationally for his clinical expertise and academic achievements. he is one of the few gastroenterologists from Asia to be conferred a Fellowship by the American Gastroenterological Association.

 Dr Wong was awarded an MOH scholarship to pursue sub-specialty training at the University of North Carolina Centre for Functional Gastrointestinal and Motility Disorders.
 Upon return, he helmed the Functional Gastroenterology service and established novel treatment approaches to IBS.
 As Senior Consultant and Clinical Director of the Gastrointestinal Motility Laboratory, Dr Wong introduced new motility and reflux testing to Singapore, enabling new insight into the diagnosis and management of oesophageal disorders.

 A proponent of patient education and empowerment, Dr Wong regularly contributes media articles and shares about gut health on radio and television.
-He was President of the IBS Support Group (Singapore) for 3 terms and remains an advisor.
+He was President of the IBS Support Group (Singapore) and remains an advisor.
 Conversant in English, Mandarin, Bahasa Indonesia and multiple dialects, Dr Wong is able to reach out to patients from all walks of life.